open-source-labs/Chromogen/README.md

 </div>

-The green button, on the left, is the **download** button.
-Clicking it will download a new test file that includes _all_ tests generated since the app was last launched or refreshed.

-The red button, on the right, is the **recording toggle**.
+The pause button on the left is the **pause recording** button.
 Clicking it will pause recording, so that no tests are generated during subsequent state changes.
-Red indicates "recording in progress" and yellow means the recording is paused.
+Clicking it will pause recording, so that no tests are generated during subsequent state changes.
 Pausing is useful for setting up a complex initial state with repetitive actions, where you don't want to test every step of the process.

+The red button, on the right, is the **download** button.
+Clicking it will download a new test file that includes _all_ tests generated since the app was last launched or refreshed.

-For example, if we want to test our to-do app's filter and sort buttons, we may want to have 10 or so different items with various priority levels and completion states.
+For example, if we want to test our demo to-do app's filter and sort buttons, we may want to have 10 or so different items with various priority levels and completion states.
 However, we don't necessarily want 10 separate tests just for adding items.
 We can instead add one or two items to generate tests for that functionality, then pause recording while we add the other 8 items.
 Once everything is added, we can resume recording to generate filter & sort tests with all 10 items present.

-Once you've recorded all the interactions you want to test, click the green button to download the test file.
+Once you've recorded all the interactions you want to test, click the pause button and then the download to download the test file.
 You can now drag-and-drop the downloaded file into your app's test directory.

 <div align="center">